junxit/us-congress-bills-110/metadata.md

 - 2008-06-24 — Introduced in House
 - 2008-06-24 — Introduced in House
 - 2008-06-24 — Referred to the House Committee on the Judiciary.
+- 2008-07-14 — Considered under suspension of the rules. (consideration: CR H6428-6432)
+- 2008-07-14 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+381.
+- 2008-07-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-14 — Mr. Schiff moved to suspend the rules and agree to the resolution.
+- 2008-07-14 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6428)
+- 2008-07-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6428)